- Itineraries & road trip ideas

-Andriots are above all seafarers, captains, ship owners and sailors.
+Andriots are above all seafarers, captains, ship-owners and sailors.
 The main town, Hora, is full of stately homes and neoclassical buildings they erected with their earnings a century or more ago.
-The broad main street exudes prosperity in its marble pavements, open squares, large churches, and carved marble fountain.
+The broad main street exudes prosperity in its marble pavements, open squares, large churches and carved marble fountain.
 But don’t expect glitz.
-Instead, its modest shops sell traditional foods, clothes, and sweets.
+Instead, the modest shops of Andros’ main town sell traditional foods, clothes and sweets.

-The central square is the heart of Hora, flanked by the Archaeological Museum and buzzing cafes, with two long beaches spread out below, Paraportiani and Nimborio.
+The central square is the heart of Hora, flanked by the Archaeological Museum and buzzing cafes, with two long beaches (Paraportiani and Nimborio) spread out below.
 If you walk on into the oldest part of town, you’ll come to a square at the end of the promontory, occupied by a single monument to the Unknown Sailor.
 You could almost be standing on the prow of a liner.

 Of all the villages in the lush hills near Hora, Stenies may be the loveliest.
-Camouflaged by tall trees, its grand mansions may be the highlight for sightseers, but you can also explore a 17th century tower, an old stone bridge and a picturesque old factory with a huge waterwheel.
-Devote a few hours of your holiday on the island to take in these splendid sights.
+Camouflaged by tall trees, its grand mansions may be the highlight for sightseers, but you can also explore a 17th-century tower, an old stone bridge and a picturesque old factory with a huge waterwheel.
+Devote a few hours of your holiday on Andros to take in these splendid sights.

 East of Hora, Korthi could belong to another island.
 Wind-battered at the end of an open bay, this is a place for hikers and adventurers.
-From here you can climb up to the ruins of a Venetian castle and from there walk down the Dipotamata Gorge where watermills once ground Andros wheat.
-Or you could make the circuit of the pretty villages in the hills.
+From here, you can climb to the ruins of a Venetian castle and from there walk down the Dipotamata Gorge where watermills once ground Andros’ wheat.
+Or you could make the circuit of the pretty villages in the hills of Andros.
 Not afraid of dodgy roads?
-Drive right to the end of the island where a narrow strait separates Andros from Tinos and visit some venerable monasteries on the way.
+Drive right to the end of the island where a narrow strait separates Andros from Tinos, visiting one or more of the venerable monasteries along the way.

 Faneromeni Castle, or Upper Castle, stands in contrast to the even more ruined fortress at the tip of Hora.
-Prepare to be blown away; the view of the Aegean is magnificent.
+Prepare to be amazed by the view of the Aegean.

 Lamyra, Menites, Strapouries, Apikia, Vourkoti, Aladino, Messaria, Palaiopoli, Batsi, Gavrio… Strange names when you first come across them, but they’ll become familiar once you start exploring this large and varied island.

-A network of well-marked hiking paths covers the island.
+A network of well-marked hiking paths covers Andros.
 Get yourself a map and follow the arrows that will guide your journey, always with the big blue in the background.